-Status: 12th Call Applications Under Review
+Status: 12th Call Funding Recommendations Approved

 Summary: This program, in combination with required local matching funds, provides funding for improvements on Orange County's Master Plan of Arterial Highways.
-Since 2011, through 11 calls, the Board has awarded 164 projects (202 project phases) totaling nearly \$339.8 million including \$24 million in external funding.
-On August 9, 2021, the Board approved the release of the 12th call for up to \$40 million between Project O and Project P. Applications for the call were received on October 21, 2021.
-During the quarter, staff presented proposed programming recommendations to the Technical Steering Committee (TSC) on March 9, 2022, and the Technical Advisory Committee (TAC) on March 23, 2022.
-Programming recommendations are anticipated to be presented to the Board in May 2022.
+Since 2011, through 12 calls, the Board has awarded 173 projects (211 project phases) totaling nearly \$350 million, including \$24 million in external funding.
+This includes the May 9, 2022, Board approval of funding recommendations for nine projects totaling \$10.2 million.
+The 13th call is anticipated to be released in August 2022.

-To date, 19 of the 202 project phases awarded by OCTA totaling approximately \$32.3 million have been cancelled by the awarded local jurisdictions.
+To date, 20 of the 211 project phases awarded by OCTA totaling approximately \$33.3 million have been cancelled by the awarded local jurisdictions.